 The Bro’Kin Yolk, which has three suburban Calgary locations, has launched Bro’s To Go, a breakfast sandwich concept that currently has one location in Brentwood and another opening soon in the Beltline (with potential franchises on the way).

-Diner Deluxe has a new location in Marda Loop and another in Kelowna.
+Diner Deluxe has a new location in Kelowna and another in Marda Loop coming soon.

 Red’s Diner is now present in almost every quadrant of the city, with the newest of its four locations on 58th Avenue S.W.